iuravic/duktig-skeleton-web-app/README.md

 ### Route middleware

 The route middleware is assigned to a specific route and is only run when that route is resolved.
 The route middleware is defined in your app's [`Config/routes.php`](https://github.com/iuravic/duktig-skeleton-web-app/blob/master/src/Config/routes.php) file by using the `'middlewares'` route config parameter.
-This following example shows one route specific middleware being assigned to the `'example-route'` route:
+This brief excerpt shows how one route specific middleware can be assigned to an `'example-route'` route:

 ```php
 <?php